imsharukh1994/OfficeDocs-DeployOffice/office/ltsc/2021/overview.md

 - Access and Publisher aren't available for devices running macOS.
 - Office LTSC 2021 includes the OneNote desktop app.
 For more information, see [Deployment guide for OneNote](/microsoft-365-apps/deploy/deployment-guide-onenote).
 - Office LTSC 2021 is available in both 32-bit and 64-bit versions.
 We recommend 64-bit on devices that have 4 GB or more of memory.
 But you should assess application compatibility and other factors that might require you to use the 32-bit version.
 For more information, see [Choose between the 64-bit or 32-bit version of Office](https://support.microsoft.com/office/2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).
-- After downloading the installation files, internet connectivity isn’t required to install Office LTSC 2021.
+- After you download the installation files, internet connectivity isn’t required to install Office LTSC 2021.
 Internet connectivity is required for MAK activation, but not for KMS activation.
 After activation, internet connectivity isn't required to use Office LTSC 2021.
 - LTSC stands for Long Term Servicing Channel.

 ## Related articles